Construction

 Otago Polytechnic

-A 1-year, full-time, hands-on training programme supporting Māori and Pasifika learners to gain the New Zealand Certificate in Construction Trade Skills (Level 3) in Carpentry, with te reo, tikanga, and mentorship at its core.
-He Toki offers a unique experience, preparing graduates for apprenticeships and entry-level roles in the construction industry.
+A hands-on, full-time carpentry trades training programme for Māori and Pasifika, leading to the New Zealand Certificate in Construction Trade Skills (Level 3) in Carpentry, delivered in Dunedin with unique te reo, tikaka, and mentorship.

 Enquire about international pricing